 Andrea reached out to cybersecurity expert Fred Trotter.
 Fred was able to confirm that the flaw Andrea found with Facebook’s privacy architecture impacted all closed groups on Facebook, and, if weaponized, could be very dangerous.

 A Rescue Mission

 Learning that the severity and scale of what she found impacted millions of people, Andrea sought to protect the online support group she co-moderates, The BRCA Sisterhood.
 Andrea and Fred quickly formed a team to figure out how to get the Sisterhood and other groups affected by this flaw to safety.
-They enlisted the help of another cybersecurity expert and rare disease community advocate Matt Might and BRCA Communtiy Advocate Jill Holdren.
-More experts and community leaders quickly stepped in to help.
-David Harlow and other legal and privacy experts helped Andrea and Fred to file an FTC Complaint in December 2018.
+They enlisted the help of other cybersecurity experts and advocates.

 As the team expanded, more experts pitched in to help.
 The group began to explore the root problems that led to this situation that put so many patient and other peer groups at risk.